NYU Washington, D.C.

 NYU students should first make an appointment with a Wasserman Career Coach via Handshake, and must submit cover letters and résumés for review by the Wasserman Center for Career Services before applying to internship opportunities.
 Students can also email global.wasserman@nyu.edu if they are unable to find an appointment time that works with their schedules.
 Visiting students are also highly encouraged to submit all internship application material for review to their home institution's career service office before submission to D.C. postings.

+All students participating in the program are required to live in NYU-arranged housing.
 Students live and attend class at the Constance Milstein and Family Global Academic Center, which features seminar rooms, an auditorium, reading room, and student lounges and is located just blocks from the White House, the World Bank, and the Smithsonian museums.

 Most students reside within doubles in a residence hall; a limited number of singles are available.
 Students have access to kitchens with pots and pans within their suites.